openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

     [[ To be removed from the final specification ]]

-    * 03
+    -04

+    * added cross device flow
+    * clarified sub handling for did-based sub and sub_jwk
+    * Revising of introductory text and scope of SIOPv2
+    * corrected typos and reworked registration example data

+    -03

     * sub_jwk made optional for sub type DID and mandatory for subtype jwk thumbprint
     * Added text that nonce is mandatory
     * Replaced vp claim with reference to OIDC4VP draft
     * Adopted SIOP chooser as SIOP Discovery
     * Deprecated openid:// for SIOP Discovery as not recommended
     * Clarified Discovery and Registration metadata
     * Formatted Normative Reference Section to mmarkdown

-    * 02
+    -02
      * Converted into mmarkdown

-    * 01
+    -01
      * Version proposed for working group adoption